radhofan/kuasar-rag-system/README.md

 3. **Cosine Similarity**:
     - When a question is asked, the system retrieves relevant documents based on the question.
-    - Both the document and question are embedded using [nomic-embed-test] from Ollama.
+    - Both the document and question are embedded using `nomic-embed-test` from Ollama.
     - The embeddings are compared using the **Cosine Similarity** metric to determine relevance.
     - Three potential outcomes:
       1. **[similarity > 0.1]**: Documentation exists in ChromaDB and an answer is found in the documentation.
       2. **[similarity > 0.05]**: Documentation exists in ChromaDB but no answer is found.
       3. **[else]**: Documentation does not exist in ChromaDB.
+    - The `llama3` model from Ollama will be used for prompting.
+    - A custom calculation will be used for token usage.

+4. **Logging**:
+    - Logging will be done via the `/logs` endpoint, it will return success/failure rates, requests       count, average response time and token usage.

 ## Setup Instructions